DominyGallo/Social-Media-Analysis-2025/README.md

         for word, count in top_words:
             print(f"   {word}: {count}")

-*If you have the chance, we recommend taking a glance at the results that appear!* For instance, just so you may have a glance, here are some examples of the top words of the NDCs of Cambodia, Canada, Indonesia and Turkmenistan.
+*If you have the chance, we recommend taking a glance at the results that appear!* For instance, just so you may have an idea, here are some examples of the top words of the NDCs of Cambodia, Canada, Indonesia and Turkmenistan.

 ![Cambodia](https://github.com/user-attachments/assets/7593d7ac-0390-47e0-a24e-6d7d5bab0c6d)
 ![Canada](https://github.com/user-attachments/assets/4ba75e2a-543c-4df1-a5e8-76256b4556b5)